girlgonedata/Data_Job_Market_Top_Skills_PL/project/README.md

 # Conclusions

-Overall, the most commonly required skill in the job market for any data role is timeless SQL, crucial for data management and querying.
-Excel remains fundamental for data analysts, used for reporting, and financial modeling.
+Overall, the most commonly required skill in the job market for any data role is SQL, a timeless tool crucial for data management and querying.
+Excel, used for reporting and financial modeling, remains fundamental for data analysts, but it doesn’t come with a high salary, as it’s an obvious must-have.
 Python is highly demanded for data science, machine learning, automation, and data analysis, and is versatile across various fields.
-The strong demand for data visualization and business intelligence supporting data-driven decisions makes Tableau and Power BI other top-demanded skills to have on your resume.
+The strong demand for data visualization and business intelligence to support data-driven decisions makes Tableau and Power BI other top-demanded skills to have on your resume.

-Taking fincancial aspect into account, skills like Python and Tableau offer a strong combination of demand and salary.
-Although SQL is the keystone of data analysis, it is so common and classic that it doesn't result in a high paycheck.
-Traditional tools like Excel remain relevant, while modern tools like and cloud platforms are growing in importance.
-Spark and Hadoop provide strong salaries and are valuable skills as well.
-BigQuery and GCP offer good salaries (PLN 108,056 and PLN 100,837) with moderate demand.
+Taking the financial aspect into account, BigQuery and Airflow are the highest-paid skills for Data Analysts, but Python and Tableau offer a secure combination of demand and salary.
+Although SQL is the cornerstone of data analysis, it is so common and classic that it doesn’t result in a high paycheck.
+Traditional tools like Excel remain relevant, while modern tools like cloud platforms are growing in importance and deserve every data-newbie's attention.
+Snowflake, Azure, and AWS are financially rewarding, while GCP offers good salaries with moderate demand.
+Spark and Hadoop also provide strong salaries and are valuable skills as well.
+However, regardless of the data job role, Databricks remains the top-paid skill in the market.
-Scala and Windows, while less in demand, offer respectable salaries.

-In the Polish data job market Tableau offers the highest average salary (PLN 131,687), making it the most lucrative skill.
-Python and  SQL are in high demand and offer competitive salaries (PLN 119,526 and PLN 118,758, respectively).

-For data analysts specifically, SQL and Python are the most optimal skills, offering a strong balance of high demand and good salaries.
-Tableau and Excel are also valuable, with Tableau commanding a higher salary despite fewer job postings.
-Focusing on SQL and Python will maximize both job opportunities and earning potential in this field.
+SQL, Python, and Tableau or Power BI are the most optimal skills to learn for aspiring Data Analysts, offering a strong balance of high demand and good salaries.
+Tableau commands a higher salary despite fewer job postings compared to skills like SQL and Excel.
+Focusing on SQL, Python and a data visualisation tool of choice may maximize both job opportunities and earning potential in this field.
+Considering any other data job role, cloud platforms are growing both in demand and in pay.
+It’s a great time to develop competencies in this field if you haven’t done so already!

 ### Closing Thoughts